Table of Contents[Hide][Show]

 - REI Co-op Midweight Crew Long Underwear Top – Kids’

 - REI Co-op Midweight Long Underwear Bottoms – Kids’

-Pre-Teen Helmet Fit Tips & Recommended Gear
+Pre-Teen Ski Helmet Fit Tips & Recommended Gear

 When choosing additional gear for pre-teens, here are some of our favorites:

-Teenager Helmet Fit Tips & Recommended Gear
+Fitting a Teenager for a Ski Helmet & Recommended Gear List

 Finding the right helmet fit for a teenager is just as important as it is for younger kids.
 It’s important to wear a helmet that is sized correctly to their head and not borrow or use someone else’s helmet that isn’t their size.